antondudakov/homebrew-meetings-notes/PRIVACY.md

 Under the California Consumer Privacy Act (CCPA), you have certain rights regarding your personal information.
 However:

-**We do not collect personal information.** Because Meetins Notes processes all data locally on your device and does not transmit any data to us, there is no personal information for us to collect, sell, or share.
+**We do not collect personal information.** Because Meetings Notes processes all data locally on your device and does not transmit any data to us, there is no personal information for us to collect, sell, or share.

 If we introduce cloud features in the future, we will update this policy with CCPA-specific rights and procedures.